OceaneCsn/gwas_ionome_CO2/README.md

 The `phenotypic_variability` folder contains the analyses of the natural variability in three populations of Arabidopsis.

-+ `phenotypes_distributions.R` show the distribution of all relative changes in the three populations and exports the plot in the `results`.
++ `phenotypes_distributions.R` shows the distribution of all relative changes in the three populations and exports the plot in the `results`.

-+ `PCA.R` show the PCA analysis of the relative changes in the three populations and exports the plot in the `results`.
++ `PCA.R` shows the PCA analysis of the relative changes in the three populations and exports the plot in the `results`.

++ `clustering_regmap.R` applies a k-means clustering to the accessions of the Regmap panel based on their relative changes and identifies a group of resilisent accessions.
+It exports the clustering plot in the `results`.